The Years of Lyndon Johnson

-The Years of Lyndon Johnson is a biography of Lyndon B. Johnson by the American writer Robert Caro.
+The Years of Lyndon Johnson is a multi-book biography of Lyndon B. Johnson by the American writer Robert Caro.
 Four volumes have been published, running to more than 3,000 pages in total, detailing Johnson's early life, education, and political career.
-A fifth volume is expected to deal with the bulk of Johnson's presidency and post-presidential years.
+A fifth volume, which is currently being written, is expected to deal with the bulk of Johnson's presidency and post-presidential years.
 The series is published by Alfred A. Knopf.

 Book One: The Path to Power (1982)

-In the first volume, The Path to Power, Caro retraced Johnson's early life growing up in the Texas Hill Country and working in Washington, D.C. first as a congressional aide and then as a congressman.
+In the first volume, The Path to Power, Caro retraces Johnson's early life growing up in the Texas Hill Country and working in Washington, D.C. first as a congressional aide and then as a congressman.
 Caro's research included renting a house in the Hill Country for three years, living there much of that time, to interview numerous people who knew Johnson and his family, and to better understand the environment in which Johnson had grown up.
 This volume covers Johnson's life through his failed 1941 campaign for the United States Senate.

 This book was released on November 12, 1982.
 It won the 1982 National Book Critics Circle Award.
 It was a finalist for the 1983 National Book Award, hardcover autobiography or biography.

 Book Two: Means of Ascent (1990)

 In the second volume, Means of Ascent, Caro detailed Johnson's life from the aftermath of Johnson's first bid for the U.S. Senate in 1941 to his election to the Senate in 1948.
-Much of the book deals with Johnson's bitterly contested Democratic primary against Coke R. Stevenson in that year.
+Much of the book deals with Johnson's bitterly contested Democratic primary against Coke R. Stevenson in that year and the Box 13 scandal.
 The book was released on March 7, 1990.